 Find big savings at pharmacies near you with GoodRx discount coupons

 Lowest GoodRx Price

 |View All Prices|

 Take this medicine only as directed by your doctor.
-Do not take more or less of it, and do not take it more often than your doctor ordered.
-The exact amount of medicine you need has been carefully worked out.
-Taking too much may increase the chance of side effects, while taking too little may not improve your condition.
+Do not take more or less of it, do not take it more often, and do not take it for a longer time than your doctor ordered.

 Thioguanine is sometimes given together with certain other medicines.
-If you are using a combination of medicines, make sure that you take each one at the right time and do not mix them.
+Make sure that you take each one at the right time and do not mix them.
 Ask your health care professional to help you plan a way to take your medicine at the right times.